-Police investigate zoo parking lot death as homicide
+Man found dead at Alaska Zoo was zoo’s head gardener

-ANCHORAGE, Alaska (AP) — Anchorage police say the death of a man found at the parking lot of the Alaska Zoo is being investigated as a homicide.
+ANCHORAGE, Alaska (AP) — The man found dead in the parking lot of the Alaska Zoo was the zoo’s head gardener.

-Police say 45-year-old Michael Greco suffered trauma to his body.
+Anchorage police say 45-year-old Michael Greco suffered trauma to his body and his death is being investigated as a homicide.

-A witness shortly after 7:30 a.m.
-Monday reported the body of a man in the lower parking lot of the zoo in southeast Anchorage.
+Zoo officials in a statement said Greco had worked at the zoo since March 2014.

+They said Greco will be remembered for his enthusiastic attitude and the passion he put into annual events such as Zoo Lights.

 Most Read Nation & World Stories